Skip to content

 --max-threshold -m Required threshold value

---threshold-type -t number or weight
+--threshold-type -t number/n or weight/w

---breaking-method -b moreLayouts or combineTabs
+--breaking-method -b moreLayouts/ml or combineTabs/ct

 --output-path -o Output path for the rewritten file